 On January 24, 2003, the Company acquired a 19% membership interest in Diversified Commercial Brokers, LLC.
 The primary asset of Diversified is an 8,685 square foot office building where the Company maintains its corporate headquarters.
 The office building is located on Campus Drive in Newport Beach, California.
-The Company paid \$81,675 for this interest.
+The Company paid \$86,425 for this interest, including fees associated with the acquisition.
 The remaining 82% interest in Diversified is owned by three directors of the Company.